Policies and Procedures

 Inquiries or complaints regarding the non-discrimination policies may be directed to an individual’s principal or supervisor and/or the District Compliance Officer:

 Students should not bring items that are not relevant to the educational process.
 If brought to school, the items may be confiscated, requiring a parent to pick them up from the office.
 Roller blades, skateboards, bikes, and other such items may not be used on school grounds.
-Smaller items are to be stored in the student’s locker.
-Bicycles and skateboards must be locked on the racks provided in the front of the school.
+Smaller items are to be stored in the student’s backpack.
+Skateboards must be locked on the racks provided in the front of the school and bicycles must be locked on the racks provided in the back of the school.
 The school assumes no responsibility for the loss or damage of student bikes and boards.
 Large amounts of cash or expensive personal belongings should not be brought to school as they are prime targets for theft.
+Circumstances involving theft will be referred to the School Resource Officer.

 The Pledge of Allegiance to the Flag shall be recited by students at the beginning of each school day in each public school classroom in the State.
 At Syracuse Junior High, a student body officer is assigned to lead the school in the Pledge during the morning announcements.
 Participation in the Pledge is voluntary and not compulsory.